SupurCalvinHiggins/212-fall-2015/labs/lab-07/readme.md

-# Lab 4 - Stacks and Queues
+# Lab 4 - Recursion

 # Overview

-In this lab, you will implement and analyze linked lists.
+In this lab, you will implement and analyze recursive algorithms.

 ## Learning Objectives

 By the end of this lab, you should be able to:

-1. Implement linked list data structures (e.g. single, double, circular).
-2. Evaluate the performance characteristics of various linked list implementations.
+1. TODO

 ## Grading